 Curriculum Statement 2019/20

 Brackensdale ER Primary School aims to provide a broad, balanced and exciting curriculum that enables our children to become confident, responsible and independent learners.
 Through our curriculum, we aim to develop children's caring, creative and critical thinking skills through an ethos of inquistiveness, enquiry and enterprise with high quality relationships, caring attitudes and a sense of fairness.
 We value the cultural and ethnic backgrounds of all our pupils, staff, families and community, celebrating this at every opportunity.
-Underpinning all that we do is our school's inclusive TOGETHER ethos and our 6R's (Respectful, Reflective, Resilient, Resourceful, Risk-taking and Relationships).
+Underpinning all that we do is our school's inclusive SUCCEED ethos and our 6R's (Respectful, Reflective, Resilient, Resourceful, Risk-taking and Relationships).
 These are carefully developed through our assemblies and curriculum topics.

 The curriculum is cross -curricular to provide immersive learning experiences that provide opportunities for creating and developing schemas, interleaving and elaboration.
 It is topic-based and each starts with an activity to engage interest and curiosity.
 Topic webs, expectations and ideas for learning at home are shared with parents and carers to strengthen the partnership between home and school.
 The basic fundamentals of this is a drive to enrich vocabulary, develop communication and further improve listening skills.
 This links directly with the contextual relevance of the school at this time as children are entering school in FS1 & FS2 with significant weaknesses in language and communication.